Porosity: Porosity in earth sciences and construction

 If the void space is filled with air, the following simpler form may be used:

-Normal particle density is assumed to be approximately 2.65 g/cm3 (silica), although a better estimation can be obtained by examining the lithology of the particles.
+A mean normal particle density can be taken as approximately 2.65 g/cm3 (silica, siliceous sediments or aggregates), or 2.70 g/cm3 (calcite, carbonate sediments or aggregates), although a better estimation can be obtained by examining the lithology of the particles.

 Porosity and hydraulic conductivity

 Porosity can be proportional to hydraulic conductivity; for two similar sandy aquifers, the one with a higher porosity will typically have a higher hydraulic conductivity (more open area for the flow of water), but there are many complications to this relationship.
 The principal complication is that there is not a direct proportionality between porosity and hydraulic conductivity but rather an inferred proportionality.
 There is a clear proportionality between pore throat radii and hydraulic conductivity.
 Also, there tends to be a proportionality between pore throat radii and pore volume.
 If the proportionality between pore throat radii and porosity exists then a proportionality between porosity and hydraulic conductivity may exist.
 However, as grain size or sorting decreases the proportionality between pore throat radii and porosity begins to fail and therefore so does the proportionality between porosity and hydraulic conductivity.
 For example: clays typically have very low hydraulic conductivity (due to their small pore throat radii) but also have very high porosities (due to the structured nature of clay minerals), which means clays can hold a large volume of water per volume of bulk material, but they do not release water rapidly and therefore have low hydraulic conductivity.